Hearing impairment, or deafness, is when your hearing is affected by a condition or injury.

 Hearing Awareness Week is Australia’s annual event to raise community awareness of hearing impairment and ways to protect your hearing.

-This year, Hearing Awareness Week runs from 3-9 March.
-It starts with World Hearing Day on 3 March.
+In 2020, Hearing Awareness Week runs from 1-7 March, and World Hearing Day is on 3 March.

 Take the opportunity to give people with hearing loss a fair go.
 And remember to protect your hearing too!

 How can you check if you have a hearing problem?

-If you think that you or a loved one may have hearing problems, see your Pascoe Vale doctor at PVH Medical.
+If you think that you (or a loved one) has a hearing problem, see your Pascoe Vale doctor at PVH Medical.
 They will check your ear for any problems, such as earwax or a perforated eardrum.

 Your doctor may need to refer you to an audiologist (hearing specialist) or an ear, nose and throat (ENT) surgeon for further tests.

 The sooner you see your doctor, the better.

 Source: Hearing Awareness Week